allenjohn07/allenjohn07/README.md

 - 👋 Hi there,
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning mern
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can solve a Rubik's cube in 10 seconds!